The Spasticity Clinic has been established for specialized evaluation and management of patients who are chronically disabled by spasticity.

 The Intrathecal Baclofen Therapy (ITB) is a new form of therapy involving use of a pump which is surgically implanted and slowly infuses the drug Baclofen into the spinal fluid.
 The drug is very effective in reducing spasticity because it is delivered directly to the nerve cells in the spinal cord responsible for the spasticity.
 The drug achieves muscle relaxation through inhibition of certain nerve cells in the spinal cord responsible for the spasticity.

-The Intrathecal Baclofen Therapy (ITB) was developed by Medtronic, Inc., and has been used for over six years in treating patients with Spinal Cord Injuries and Multiple Sclerosis.
+The Intrathecal Baclofen Therapy (ITB) was developed by Medtronic, Inc., and has been used for several years in treating patients with Spinal Cord Injuries and Multiple Sclerosis.
 It has recently been approved for use in patients with Cerebral Palsy, Brain Injuries and Strokes.
 The system is programmed by an external computer to dispense the drug precisely and accurately based on the needs of each patient.
 The implantable pump's reservoir needs to be refilled only once every one to three months.